Shotix/CustomWhitelist/README.md

 You can download the plugin on the [release page](https://github.com/Shotix/CustomWhitelist/releases "GitHub release page").
 Just install it in your plugin folder and reload the running plugins via the `/reload` command.
 Please make sure to always use the latest version.

-## Download the plugin

-You can download the plugin on the [release page](https://github.com/Shotix/CustomWhitelist/releases "GitHub release page").
-Just install it in your plugin folder and reload the running plugins via the `/reload` command.

 ## Available Commands

 **As a normal player you can run the following commands:**